githubanub/e2b_edps_convert/replit.md

 ## Overview

-This is a pharmaceutical regulatory compliance tool built with Streamlit that converts E2B R3 XML files to EDPS compliant format according to GVP Module VI Addendum II.
-The application focuses on ensuring proper handling of personal data elements while maintaining regulatory compliance for pharmaceutical adverse event reporting.
+This is a pharmaceutical regulatory compliance tool built with Streamlit that uses AI to detect PII fields in E2B R3 XML files and allows users to selectively apply MSK null flavor masking.
+The application focuses on AI-powered PII detection with user control over which fields to mask for EDPS compliance.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Architecture preference: Simplified AI-only approach with PII detection and user selection for masking.

 ## System Architecture